 Personal fit devices have been around for some time but they are advancing by collecting more data and being connected to the internet to share and communicate information.
 These devices can do the following:

 The large data set could reveal patterns and correlations regarding our health that expensive small sample studies presently cannot.
 Hospitals are just beginning to take advantage of these technologies.
 Hospital stays that involve monitoring can be potentially done at home using IoT devices providing a more comfortable and less expensive alternative.
 IoT can be used to monitor medication usage to alert when a person forgets and may not take what they need or exceed what they should take.

 IoT will be a huge impact on IT from both as user and provider.
 Much of the user coincides with what’s highlighted above.
 From the provider side, Gartner, has identified the following:

-Security — The increasing digitization and automation of the multitudes of devices deployed across different areas of modern urban environments are set to create new security challenges to many industries.
+Security — The increasing digitisation and automation of the multitudes of devices deployed across different areas of modern urban environments are set to create new security challenges to many industries.